CERC — Environmental Software and Services

 Jonathan Handley, PhD, jonathan.handley@cerc.co.uk

-Jonathan received his PhD in Theoretical Physics from the University of Nottingham and joined CERC in 1991.
+Jonathan received his PhD in Theoretical Physics from University of Nottingham and joined CERC in 1991.
 He has extensive programming experience, and works on programming aspects of CERC's products including quality control.
 He has been involved in the development of several bespoke dispersion models for customers, as well as being the main developer and technical liaison contact for CERC's dense gas dispersion model, GASTAR.

 Sarah Strickland, MSc, sarah.strickland@cerc.co.uk

-Sarah received her Master's degree in Applied Meteorology from the University of Reading.
+Sarah received her Master's degree in Applied Meteorology from University of Reading.
 She joined CERC in 1997 and acts as CERC's Consultancy Manager.
 She manages CERC's consultancy projects for government and commercial organisations, including many with a focus on emission inventories and modelling using ADMS models, EMIT and GIS tools.